How to Train GPT-4-mini to Write Manual Test Cases from Screenshots

 --learning_rate_multiplier 0.1

 Wait ~10 minutes.
-You’ll get a fine_tuned_model
+You’ll get a fine_tuned_model ID.

 5. Prompt Engineering for Screenshot-Based Test Cases